An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: Introduction

-The latter equation arises from the minimization problem for the $L^p$ norm of $\Delta u$.
+which arises from the minimization problem for the $L^p$ norm of $\Delta u$.
 In other words, the $p$-Bilaplacian is the Euler-Lagrange equation for the functional

-Minimizers are sought in the space $W^{2,p}(\Omega)$, and the weak formulation of the homogeneous Dirichlet Problem for the $p-$Bilaplacian is solvable in $W^{2,p}$ whenever $p>2$.
+Minimizers are sought in the space $W^{2,p}(\Omega)$, and the weak formulation of the homogeneous Dirichlet Problem for the $p$-Bilaplacian is solvable in $W^{2,p}$ whenever $p>2$.
 Likewise, the $\infty$-Bilaplacian is the Euler-Lagrange equation for the $L^\infty$ variational problem of minimizing $\|\Delta u\|_\infty$, and minimizers are sought in the space $W^{2,\infty}$.
-The existence of minimizers for the $p-$Bilaplacian (weak solutions of $\Delta_p^2$) with $2\leq p<\infty$ follows relatively easily from the coercivity of the related semilinear form:
+The existence of minimizers for the $p$-Bilaplacian (weak solutions of $\Delta_p^2$) with $2\leq p<\infty$ follows relatively easily from the coercivity of the related semilinear form:

-Further information on the $p-$Bilaplacian may be found in \cite{KP}.
+Further information on the $p$-Bilaplacian may be found in \cite{KP}.
 The case $p=2$ is the linear Bilaplacian equation $\Delta^2 u=0$.
-Among the usual choices for Boundary Values (Dirichlet, Neumann, Mixed), the Bilaplacian admits existence and uniqueness results for its weak formulation with \textbf{Navier Boundary Conditions}:
+Among the usual choices for boundary values (Dirichlet, Neumann, Mixed), the Bilaplacian admits existence and uniqueness results for its weak formulation with \textbf{Navier Boundary Conditions}:

 Indeed, with these boundary conditions, the Bilaplacian $\Delta^2$ can be appropriately decomposed into two iterations of Poisson's Equation, and the natural function space to search for solutions becomes $W^{2,2}$.
 A discussion about the Bilaplacian along these lines is presented in \cite{S}.
 Navier Boundary Conditions are the best choice for the equations we study, since we would also like to decompose higher order problems into second order ones.
-In particular, we shall analyze the Navier Boundary Problem for the $\infty$-Bilaplacian and perturbations of the same, obtaining the following theorems: \begin{theorem} Let $\epsilon>0$ be arbitrary.
+In particular, we shall analyze the Navier Boundary Problem for the $\infty$-Bilaplacian and perturbations of the same, and we obtain the following theorems: \begin{theorem} Let $\epsilon>0$ be arbitrary.
 Let $B_R$ be the ball of radius $R$ around the origin of $\mathbb{R}^n$.
 Let $f\geq 0$ be in $C^{0,\alpha}(B_R)\cap C(\overline{B_R})$ and $g$ be a continuous function on $\overline{B_R}$.
 We assume in addition that

-Then the Boundary Value Problem
+Then the boundary value problem

-has a $C^{2,\alpha}(B_R)\cap C(\overline{B_R})$ viscosity solution $v_\epsilon$ for $\alpha>0$. \end{theorem} The perturbed solutions help us construct a solution to the actual equation: \begin{theorem} Let $f,g$ satisfy the hypotheses of the previous theorem.
-The Boundary Value Problem
+has a viscosity solution $v_\epsilon$ in $C^{2,\beta}(B_R)\cap C(\overline{B_R})$, where $0<\beta \leq \alpha$. \end{theorem} The solutions to the perturbed problem will help us construct a solution to the unperturbed equation: \begin{theorem} Let $f,g$ satisfy the hypotheses of the previous theorem.
+The boundary value problem